Slavery in the United States: Religion

-In 1831, Nat Turner, a literate slave who claimed to have spiritual visions, organized a slave rebellion in Southampton County, Virginia; it was sometimes called the Southampton Insurrection.
-Turner and his followers killed nearly sixty white inhabitants, mostly women and children.
-Many of the men in the area were attending a religious event in North Carolina.
-Eventually Turner was captured with 17 other rebels, who were subdued by the militia.
-Turner and his followers were hanged, and Turner's body was flayed.
-In a frenzy of fear and retaliation, the militia killed more than 100 slaves who had not been involved in the rebellion.
-Planters whipped hundreds of innocent slaves to ensure resistance was quelled.

-This rebellion prompted Virginia and other slave states to pass more restrictions on slaves and free people of color, controlling their movement and requiring more white supervision of gatherings.
-In 1835 North Carolina withdrew the franchise for free people of color, and they lost their vote.

-Anti-literacy laws
+Mandatory illiteracy

-In a feature unique to American slavery, legislatures across the South enacted new laws to curtail the already limited rights of African Americans.
+In a feature unique to American slavery, legislatures across the South enacted new laws to curtail the already limited rights of black people.
 For example, Virginia prohibited blacks, free or slave, from practicing preaching, prohibited them from owning firearms, and forbade anyone to teach slaves or free blacks how to read.
 It specified heavy penalties for both student and teacher if slaves were taught, including whippings or jail.

 [E]very assemblage of negroes for the purpose of instruction in reading or writing, or in the night time for any purpose, shall be an unlawful assembly.
 Any justice may issue his warrant to any office or other person, requiring him to enter any place where such assemblage may be, and seize any negro therein; and he, or any other justice, may order such negro to be punished with stripes.

+Slave owners saw literacy as a threat to the institution of slavery and their financial investment in it; as a North Carolina statute passed in 1830-1831 stated, "Teaching slaves to read and write, tends to excite dissatisfaction in their minds, and to produce insurrection and rebellion."
+Literacy enabled the enslaved to read the writings of abolitionists, which discussed the abolition of slavery and described the slave revolution in Haiti of 1791–1804 and the end of slavery in the British Empire in 1833.
+It also allowed slaves to learn that thousands of enslaved individuals had escaped, often with the assistance of the Underground Railroad.
+Literacy also was believed to make the enslaved unhappy at best, insolent and sullen at worst.
+As put by prominent Washington lawyer Elias B. Caldwell in 1822:

 Unlike in the South, slave owners in Utah were required to send their slaves to school.
 Black slaves did not have to spend as much time in school as Indian slaves.